 Facebook/LinkedIn/Instagram

-• New York State has the highest demand for domestic violence services in the country.
-One day in New York, while more than 9,000 adult and child victims of domestic violence received services, 1,000 survivors did not due to a lack of funding or resources.
-We have seen a 62% increase in requests for services since before the pandemic.
+- New York State has the highest demand for domestic violence services in the country.
+On one day in New York, while more than 10,000 adult and child victims of domestic violence sought services, 1,700 survivors did not due to a lack of funding or resources.
+We have seen a 64% increase in unmet demand from the year before.
 NYS must stand up for survivors of domestic violence.

-• DV advocates are essential, frontline workers whose work requires specialized skills and training.
+- DV advocates are essential, frontline workers whose work requires specialized skills and training.
 It is a 24/7 job, requiring us to meet DV survivors where they are – at the police station, in court or the hospital – to provide critical, life-saving services.
-DV advocates have never received a cost-of-living adjustment on our New York State contracts.
+DV advocates have never received a cost-of-living adjustment on the contracts we have with New York State.
 We urge the NYS Legislature to support legislation to include DV advocates in all future COLAs.

-• New York State has the highest demand for domestic violence services in the country.
-We have seen a 62% increase in demand for services since before the pandemic.
+- New York State has the highest demand for domestic violence services in the country.
+We have seen a 64% increase in demand from the year before.
 NYS must stand up for survivors of domestic violence.

 Call Script